jaychan0/fine_tune_SAM_MIS/README.md

 Besides, you can also use your own checkpoint through the option module.
 The size of images and GT must be 256*256

-You can see the code in master
+You can see the code in the branches "master"